Candle Oil – Paraffin Lamp Oil

-Firefly Simply Pure Paraffin Lamp Oil and Candle Oil is an odorless and smokeless as the name implies.
+Firefly Simply Pure Paraffin Lamp Oil and Candle Oil is a virtually odorless and smokeless as the name implies.
 We sell Firefly Simply Pure all over the world to finicky folks that want the highest-performing lamp oil available, and we have been able to keep the price reasonable because of the demand.
 This fuel can be used indoors or outdoors.
 Firefly Simply Pure Lamp Oil is “made” in the USA!
-Simply Pure Paraffin Lamp Oil is available in 32-oz, gallons, 5 gallons, 55-gallon drums, barrels and 330-gallon totes.
+Simply Pure Firefly Lamp Oil is available in 32-oz, gallons, 5 gallons, 55-gallon drums, barrels and 330-gallon totes.

-We suggest using the candle oil in oil candles, table-top tiki torches, oil lamps and lanterns.
+We suggest using the paraffin candle oil in oil candles, table-top tiki torches, oil lamps and lanterns.
 Try it pure or purchase with citronella or eucalyptus oil.

 - Based on industry standards, Firefly Paraffin Lamp Oil is the purist paraffin oil available.
-It is truly Odorless & Smokeless.
+It is virtually odorless & smokeless lamp oil.

 - Manufacturers of High-Quality Tiki Torches Recommend Using a Top-Shelf Paraffin lamp oil for the Best Performance.
 Soot is also another consideration.
 Firefly Paraffin Lamp Oil is as clean burning and sootless as you can get.
 That’s why it is recommended for indoor use.

-- As for Oil Lamps and Lanterns, Firefly Brand Paraffin Lamp Oil is the Perfect Choice if Odorless, Sootless and Smokeless Performance is High on Your List.
+- As for Oil Lamps and Lanterns, Firefly Brand Paraffin Indoor Lamp Oil is the Perfect Choice if Clean Burning, Sootless and Smokeless Performance is High on Your List.

 - For Use in Tiki Torches, Oil Lamps, Lanterns & Candles.
 Indoor and Outdoor Use.

 - Firefly Paraffin Lamp and Candle Oil will last indefinitely when properly stored.
 Best to store away from direct sunlight with the cap tightly secured.

 - Firefly Paraffin Lamp Oil will freeze below 32 degrees F. This will not affect the lamp oil.
 Simply thaw and use.

 The base fuel is virtually odorless.
 The fuel is available pure, without a scent, or is available with Citronella or Eucalyptus Oil.
-The scents are desernable out of the bottle but when burning are very subtle.
+The scents are discernible out of the bottle but when burning are very subtle.

 Performance Considerations for Using in a Tiki Torch